This Instant Pot Potato Corn Chowder is an easy pressure cooker soup recipe that is loaded with creamy potatoes, fresh corn, and smoky ham.

 I am home in Nova Scotia and boy is it cold!
-I miss the Cuban warmth but I’m also happy to be home.
+I’ve been making lots of Nova Scotia seafood chowder but I miss the Cuban warmth.

 I fell in love with the Instant Pot the first time I cooked with it.
 I use this cheaper Instant Pot model, which is a couple years old but does all your need.